Murray out as Henderson returns to Ireland squad

 It added that captain Sexton is "recovering well" from a dead leg.

-Ciaran Frawley and Joe McCarthy, who featured in Ireland A's defeat by an All Blacks XV in Dublin on Friday, and Ryan Baird will miss the Fiji game.
+Ciaran Frawley and Joe McCarthy, who featured in Ireland A's defeat by an All Blacks XV in Dublin on Friday, and Ryan Baird, will all miss the Fiji game.

+Jack Crowley, Caolin Blade, Max Deegan and Scott Penny have all been promoted from the Ireland A side.

 Ireland hope to back up Saturday's impressive defeat of the Springboks with victory over Fiji on Saturday before concluding their autumn campaign against Australia on 19 November.